bencloete/adventureworks-sales-performance-analysis/README.md

 ## Project Objectives

-Building on the defined project scope, the objectives of this analysis focus on supporting data-driven decision-making around sales strategy and resource allocation.
+Building on the defined project scope, the objectives of this analysis focus on supporting data-driven decision-making around sales strategy and resource allocation:

-Key objectives include:

 - Analyse overall sales performance to identify key trends over time
 - Evaluate whether growth is supported by sustainable profitability